pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

                     </html>
                 '''.format(result=result)

+...we do the calculation and return the result (clearing the list of the inputs at the same time so that the user can try again with another list):

-If we get past that `if` statement, it means either that:
+If, however, we get past that `if request.form["action"] == "Calculate number"` statement, it means either that:

 * The request was using the post method, and we've just added a number to the list or set the error string to reflect the fact that the user entered an invalid number, or
 * The request was using the get method